-There are two entrances to Selinunte’s archaeological site: on the east side from Marinella di Selinunte and on the west side from Triscina.
+There are two entrances to Selinunte’s archaeological site: on the east side of Marinella di Selinunte and on the west side of Triscina.

 Note that Selinunte park covers a large area and you may need 3 to 4 hours to explore.
 It can be a great excuse for a nice walk combining time spent in nature and exploring impressive historical sites.
 Make sure to wear comfy shoes.
 If you have time, staying overnight in the Marinella di Selinunte and catching a sunset at the archeological park can be a great idea too.

-Logistics: 1-hour drive from Trapani, perfect for western Sicily itinerary.
+- Logistics: 1-hour drive from Trapani, perfect for the western Sicily itinerary.

 20. Segesta Temple

-Visit Segesta temple for history, culture, archeology, day out in the countryside.
+Visit Segesta temple for history, culture, archeology, and day out in the countryside.

 The last archeological site on the places to visit in Sicily list is the Temple of Segesta, located a 30-minute drive east of Trapani.
 A very well-preserved sand-color Doric Temple of Segesta pops out in the gorgeous lush green countryside surroundings.
 Segesta temple and the theatre are the remains of a former ancient city founded by Elymes around 400 years BC.